abhishek-ch/around-dataengineering/docs/Metadata_management.md

 is possible to have rows that are not visible at the timestamp.
 They are filtered out when reading the block.

+##Incremental Generation

+Every DML operation leads to update of Column Metadata

+* When a new block is created,  gathers the properties of the block, assign a creation timestamp and write an entry to the metadata change log.
+ * When a block needs to be deleted, we write a log entry with the deletion timestamp to the log.

+__This change log is written to a highly available, durable replicated storage system.
+Operations on table may create and/or mutate millions of blocks, and the metadata change log guarantees ACID properties for these mutations__

+LSM style merges on the change log to produce baselines and deltas of changes.
+_At any given read timestamp, the table’s metadata can be constructed by reading the baseline available at that timestamp and any deltas from the baseline up to the read timestamp_

+##Query Planning:
+Loading table metadata before query planning of 10GB+ tables are huge so it defers the reading of physical metadata for the tables until the actual dispatch of partitions to the workers.
+To facilitate this,
+* The query planner first uses only the logical metadata to generate a query plan with constants folded and filters pushed down.
+* it rewrites the query plan as a semi-join of the original .

 # Reference